SO-Close-Vote-Reviewers/UserScripts/README.md

-UserScripts
+User Scripts
 ===========

-Various user scripts that add features to the review queue or to the chat room
+This repository contains various [Tampermonkey](http://tampermonkey.net/) user scripts that add features to the review queue or to the chat room.